vectordotdev/vector/website/docs/reference/sources/socket.md

 ### mode

-Specifies what type of socket to use.
-Valid options are "tcp" and "udp".
+The type of socket to use.

 </Field>